MTrajK/coding-problems/README.md

 - [heapq](https://docs.python.org/3/library/heapq.html) (used when there is a need for [Priority Queue](https://en.wikipedia.org/wiki/Priority_queue) data structure).

 So, to execute these solutions there is no need from installing any external packages. \
+Coding style and name conventions are described in this file [PEP8](https://www.python.org/dev/peps/pep-0008). \
 These problems are from sites like [LeetCode](https://leetcode.com/) (you can find more than 30 sites like this in the [Training Sites](#Training) section).\
 Also in this README you can find many resources for learning algorithms: [Tutorials (Courses & Videos)](#Tutorials), [Books](#Books), [Training Sites](#Training), [Other Resources](#Other).